shagie/DredmorTools/README.md

-DredmorCraftingExpander
+DredmorTools
 =======================

-Expand the crafting files to see what you want to keep for when.
+* Expand the crafting files to see what you want to keep for when.